Feeds architecture

 }

-Make sure that your feed always produces at least on message.
-If there isn’t any relevant, send the
+Make sure that your feed always produces at least one message.
+If there isn't any relevant message to send, yield Message<T>.Initial before completing the IAsyncEnumerable source.

 Axes